HIRO-group/HIRO-group.github.io/_posts/wiki/2020-02-03-new-HIRO-member.md

 # 1 Preliminaries

 Prospective new members should do the following:
- 1. find a supervisor,
+ 1. Find a supervisor.
- 2. find a project, and
+ 2. Find a project.
- 3. communicate with [Prof. Alessandro Roncone]((mailto:alessandro.roncone@colorado.edu)) regarding your project.
+ 3. Communicate with [Prof. Alessandro Roncone]((mailto:alessandro.roncone@colorado.edu)) regarding your project.

 Once you are done with these preliminary steps, follow the instructions in the next section to finalize your membership. **You are expected to complete these tasks within 2 days of joining the group.**{:.color-banner}